 Make sure you are also referencing the javascript for it (see http://www.appelsiini.net/projects/lazyload).
 In our case, we’ve also put in the CSS for the javascript-disabled image to hide.

 Now if that sounds a bit too difficult, don’t worry.
-You can still implement LazyLoad for WooCommerce with our plugin!
+You can implement LazyLoad for with other plugins like Smush by WPMUDEV!